-Wait list: The waitlist will be in order of interest expressed (first come, first served).
+Waitlist: The waitlist will be in the order of interest expressed (first come, first served).

 Peer Consultation Group Disclaimer

-I am agreeing to a peer consultation group hosted by Evan Woodall, EdS, LPC.
+I am agreeing to a peer consultation group hosted by Evan Woodall, EdS, LPC-S, RPT.

 I understand that the information obtained in the group is not to be considered legal or financial advice as Evan Woodall, EdS, LPC is not an attorney, financial adviser, or medical doctor.
 I remain completely responsible to seek legal, financial, and/or medical advice from the appropriate experts.